Pachnoda marginata

 Pachnoda marginata is a beetle from the subfamily Cetoniinae with a large number of subspecies that lives in west and central Africa.
 They are sometimes used as food for terrarium animals.
 The adult beetles are 20–30 mm, the larvae are very small when they hatch, but can grow as long as 60 mm.
 (2.36 in.)
 It is commonly called the sun beetle or Congo chafer beetle.

 Description

 The sun beetle comes in nine subspecies, the three common ones are: Pachnoda marginata aurantia, Pachnoda marginata marginata, Pachnoda marginata peregrina, with ranging colors.
 Pachnoda marginata aurantia comes from orange to a yellow-orange, some having a hue gradient towards the middle seen in diagram below.
 Pachnoda marginata marginata normally is red or crimson with little change between individuals.
 Pachnoda marginata peregrina, the more common amongst the subspecies, is a pale yellow or orange with brown spots; one spot being on the thorax and two spots on each elytra on each wing.

-Sometimes the spots on the elytra are almost unnoticeable, as they seem to blend in with the rest of the body, this can be seen in the picture on the bottom left of Pachnoda marginata peregrina in the terrarium under "As pets".

 The larvae of the pachnoda can sometimes make a low snore-like noise when making their cocoons.